• Skip to main content

 by Richard Schulman Sometimes guilt leads to great benefactions, as in the case of the Scrovegni Chapel in Padua.
 California Institute of Technology (“Caltech”), we fear, has not been so lucky.
 Yesterday one of its trustees, billionaire Stewart Resnick, and his wife Lynda, pledged $750 mn. to Caltech with some very burdensome environmentalist strings attached. […]

-Filed Under: education Tagged: Caltech, Giotto, Scrovegni Chapel, Stewart and Lynda Resnick
+Filed Under: education Tagged With: Caltech, Giotto, Scrovegni Chapel, Stewart and Lynda Resnick

 US and Saudis re-enact Maginot line